 *These scores represent the AVERAGE for the recently admitted class; scoring lower does not result in automatic rejection and scoring higher does not guarantee acceptance.

-For more information, visit the Engineering, Mechanical program page.
+For more information, visit the Engineering, Mechanical department page.

 Submit your application to the Engineering, Mechanical program at Binghamton Apply Now